- Avoiding A Carbon Crash

 - September 2019

-- Coal phase-out, Free emission allowances, MSR
+- Coal phase-out, Free allowances, Market Stability Reserve

 12 European countries have committed to closing down coal-fired power plants over the coming years.
 In order to do their part in limiting the global temperature rise to 1.5°C above pre-industrial levels, all EU countries will have to follow on this path and phase out coal by 2030.
 While this is an urgent and needed measure, it could also have a significant negative impact on European climate action by weakening the EU Emissions Trading System (EU ETS).